Mass productions of slush hydrogen and slush nitrogen.

 In the spray method as shown in the photo below, a nozzle is used for the adiabatic expansion of high-pressure liquid hydrogen to produce solid particles.
 However, most of liquid hydrogen evaporates during the expansion, and most particles produced in this method melt down when mixed into liquid hydrogen, making this method no practical use of not only the efficient mass production but also the small production for slush hydrogen and slush nitrogen.

-As an application of the spray method, the ejector method has been proposed that uses an ejector effect of high-pressure cryogenic helium to produce solid nitrogen particles or slush nitrogen by the adiabatic expansion of liquid nitrogen in a nozzle.
+As an application of the spray method, the ejector method has been proposed that uses a well-known but inefficient ejector effect of high-pressure cryogenic helium to produce solid nitrogen particles or slush nitrogen by the adiabatic expansion of liquid nitrogen in a nozzle.

 The ejector method also has some defects as follows: 1) the use of a large amount of high-pressure cryogenic helium (or liquid helium at the temperature of 4.2 K) causes the high cost of producing solid nitrogen particles or slush nitrogen, 2) it is difficult to recover helim from the mixed gas of helium and nitrogen, and at the point of conservation of scarce helium, this method is out of the question, 3) since helium dissolves in the produced slush nitrogen, helium bubbles are generated due to a slight increase in slush nitrogen temperature, and the quench or thermal runaway of superconducting equipments occurs due to decrease in the heat transfer performance of slush nitrogen as a refrigerant.